Colin Newell

-Colin Newell (July 1973 – 25 November 2020), known as Heavy D or The Boominator, was a British TV personality.
+Colin Newell (13 July 1973 – 25 November 2020), known as Heavy D or The Boominator, was a British TV personality.

 Life

 He was best known for his roles in Storage Hunters and Celebrity Big Brother.
 Newell was a supporter of Arsenal Football Club and frequently took part in interviews for ArsenalFanTV.
 He took part in the 18th series of Celebrity Big Brother in August 2016.

-Newell died on 25 November 2020 at the age of 47.
+Newell died on 25 November 2020 of a heart attack at the age of 47.
 He had a daughter born in 2019, with his ex-girlfriend, Bryony Harris.